edriessen/avicii-project/README.md

 ![Avicii Time Scatter custom](sample_dataviz/avicii_scatter_custom.png)

-## The line path of your favourite music
+## 2.2 The line path of your favourite music

 This one feels magical to me.
 Using the patches option from Matplotlib, you can draw an organic looking line.
 It's drawn from one song to the next based on the index on the album.
 Use the `path_plot_from_dataframe` function to create the line.
-You only have to pass a dataframe.
+Again, you only have to pass a dataframe.

 ```
 plot_path_from_dataframe(